 All of the information picked up from the cameras is displayed in front of the rider’s eyes through a head-up display (HUD).
 In the near future, this new motorcycle technology may allow riders to stream information directly from their smart helmet to their motorcycle’s thin-film-transistor (TFT) display.

 This is going to be a game-changer for motorcycle safety.
-Interactive helmets paired with the aforementioned advanced safety systems will make the riding experience safer than previously thought possible.
+A futuristic motorcycle helmet paired with an advanced safety system will make your riding experience safer than previously thought possible.

 Designs Will Be Out of This World

 Some riders will always hold a special place in their hearts for the old school cruisers made famous by movies like Easy Rider.
 However, future motorcycle design looks to be moving into strange, far-out places